benSepanski/fd2mm/examples/HelmholtzSommerfeldProblem/README.rst

 To record extreme singular values

-1. Set one at least one of
+1. Set at least one of

     * :code:`-ksp_monitor_singular_value`
     * :code:`-ksp_compute_singularvalues`
     * :code:`-ksp_compute_eigenvalues`

-2. Set `-ksp_gmres_restart` to some high value
+2. Set :code:`-ksp_gmres_restart` to some high value

 There are two special parameters which are not the typical petsc options